openstack/kuryr-kubernetes/doc/source/devref/port_crd_usage.rst

 (e.g. ports) in case the controller crashed while deleting the Neutron (or any other SDN) associated resources.

 As for the Ports Pools, right now they reside on memory on the Kuryr-controller and need to be recovered every time the controller gets restarted.
 To perform this recovery we are relying on Neutron Port device-owner information which may not be completely waterproof in all situations (e.g., if there is another entity using the same device owner name).
-Consequently, by storing the information into K8s CRD objests we have the benefit of:
+Consequently, by storing the information into K8s CRD objects we have the benefit of:

   * Calling K8s API instead of Neutron API
   * Being sure the recovered ports into the pools were created by